Subscribe to our newsletter

 of smokers in London have a long-term mental health condition

-Target location on the world map icon
+Target location on the world map

 Immigration from countries with higher smoking rates, particularly Eastern Europe including Romania and Poland, has an impact on tobacco use in the UK and London.